DavidGiurgia/knitted-flutter/README.md

 ## Knitted - Flutter App for Authentic Connection

-**Knitted** is the official Flutter mobile app for the Socialize platform — a bold step toward rethinking what social media should be: meaningful, human, and healthy.
+**Knitted** is the official Flutter mobile app for the knitted-platform — a bold step toward rethinking what social media should be: meaningful, human, and healthy.

 ---